Bristol Poo Chart

 For most people, when their poo is better they feel better!
 The form of your stools (poo) depends partly on the time it spends in your colon.
 The ideal or normal stool is comfortable to pass and indicates regularity, colon cleansing and health.

 Good poo is a sign of good health; it is also a lot more comfortable.
-Linseed is an excellent source f fibre and fibre can be an aid to a healthy digestion.
+Linseed is an excellent source of the fibre that is ancan be an aid to a healthy digestion.
+At a whopping 30% fibre linseed is amazing but even better approximately 10% of that fibre is soluble fibre which actually helps grow good bacteria and other beneficial gut bugs.
+Growing these good bugs produces greater volume, which is important for comfort and regularity.

 Flax Farm’s range of fibre rich foods include: